Thank you for wanting to adopt a rescued kitty!

 To be considered for adoption:

 - You must be at least 21 years old or older and have legal identification showing your present address.

-- Complete and submit the adoption application either online, via email (copy/paste the document into an email and send to us) or if you are at or going to one of our pet fairs, you can fill out the application there or fill it out on your computer, print, and bring it with you to the pet fair.
+- Complete and submit the adoption application either online, via email (copy/paste the document into an email and send to us) or if you are at or going to one of our adoption fairs, you can fill it out on your computer, print, and bring it with you to the fair.

 - Provide the name and phone number of current veterinarian.